opensciencegrid/SciTokens-CredMon/README.md

 ## Execute Behavior

-The CredMon only does 1 operation on the execute host, atomically rename the <username>.cred to <username>.cc.
+The CredMon only does 1 operation on the execute host, copy the <username>.cred to <username>.cc.
+Since the Starter will copy the SciToken <username>.cred file to the execute node, just copy that to the credential.

 ## TODO: GlideinWMS Support